 Departments are responsible for:

-- Providing access to necessary locations during investigations;
+- Providing access to necessary locations and employees during investigations;

 - Providing requested documentation and information to representatives of Environmental Health and Safety upon request; and